 - Social media feeds on news to a great extent

-Don’t be surprised to know for a fact that 47% of share of all the tweets is news related and news is the major contributor of driving the Facebook traffic.
-If you wish to circulate your content like fire on the social media do it in the form of news content.
+Don’t be surprised to know for a fact that 47% of the share of all the tweets is news-related and the news is the major contributor to driving the Facebook traffic.
+If you wish to circulate your content like fire on social media does it in the form of news content.